dearhive/MashShare/readme.txt

 * New: Improved license activation workflow and much better license error messages
 * Tweak: New UI elements for admin checkboxes
 * Tweak: Enable Twitter and Facebook share button per default on first time installation
-* Tweak: Change Mashshare to MashShare for better branding
+* Tweak: Change MashShare to MashShare for better branding
-* Tweak: Change twitter username description in settings and make sure @Mashshare is not used
+* Tweak: Change twitter username description in settings and make sure @MashShare is not used
 * Tweak: Get 20% instead 10% discount for allowing tracking
 * Tweak: admin menue icon
 * Tweak: Deactivates the MashShare Open Graph Add-On or throws an warning message if its still enabled